HireAbo/awesome-interview-questions-5000-jobs/Skilled Trades/Plumbing/Residential Plumber.md

 Welcome to the Residential Plumber Interview Preparation !
 This resource is designed to help you ace your Residential Plumber interviews with confidence.

+A residential plumber is a skilled tradesperson who specializes in the installation, maintenance, and repair of plumbing systems in residential properties.
+They are responsible for ensuring that water supply and drainage systems are functioning properly and efficiently.
+Residential plumbers work in homes, apartments, and other residential buildings, addressing issues such as leaky faucets, clogged drains, and malfunctioning toilets.
+They are adept at reading blueprints, identifying plumbing problems, and using various tools and equipment to resolve issues.
+Additionally, they may advise homeowners on plumbing system upgrades, recommend energy-efficient fixtures, and ensure compliance with building codes and regulations.
+Residential plumbers play a crucial role in maintaining the comfort and functionality of residential spaces.

 ## 🚀 Overview

 Whether you're a seasoned Residential Plumber or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Residential Plumber interviews to help you prepare and succeed.